Board of Directors and Staff

 Mr. Santoli has also been chairman of the Sigma Chi Leadership Institute and has been part of the following General Fraternity committees: legal affairs, chapter and member accountability (CAMAC); International Balfour Selection; investment, budget and non-student Initiation (NSI).
 He served as Eastern Virginia Province Grand Praetor for six years and was president of the Northern Virginia Alumni Chapter from April 1997 to February 2002.

 Mr. Santoli received a J.D. from the Georgetown University Law Center in 1973 and a B.A. from Case Western Reserve University in 1967.
 He is admitted to the District of Columbia Bar and the Ohio Bar.

-Brother Dobrolinsky received his Bachelor's of Science degree from Bradley University in 1985.
-Dobrolinsky served on the Sigma Chi Headquarters staff as the Director of Housing and Insurance from 1987 to 1989, and he was the founding Program Director of the Risk Management Foundation and Constantine Capital, Inc. He has served on the Risk Management Foundation Board since 2006.
+Dobrolinsky graduated from Bradley University in 1985, and served on the Sigma Chi Headquarters staff as the Director of Housing and Insurance from 1987 to 1989, also serving as the foounding Program Director of the Risk Management Foundation and Constantine Capital, Inc. He has served on the Risk Management Foundation Board since 2006.